Last updated: March 15, 2023

 How Do I Choose an LLC Manager?

-If you have LLC operating agreement, then the person listed as the president or CEO in that document will serve as the manager of the LLC.
+You can choose an LLC manager by consulting the operating agreement.
+The person listed as the president or CEO in that document will serve as the manager of the LLC.

 Whether manager-managed or member-managed, operating agreements are essential to an LLC.